samcottle/freecodecamp/notes/backend.md

   Environment variables are accessable from the app as `process.env.VAR_NAME`.

-#### package.json
+### package.json

 The `package.json` file is the center of any node.js project or NPM package.
-It is analogous to the `<head>` of an HTML document, and how this describes the content of a webpage.
+It is analogous to the `<head>` of an HTML document (which describes the content of a webpage).

 It is a single JSON object, with key-value pairs.
 The only required fields are `"name"` and `"version"`, but including other information in here (such as additional information about your project, like a `description` or `keywords`) is standard practice.

 It is also where you list all the `dependencies` for your project (in an object).
-This ensures that NPM gets the correct dependencies for your project when the project is set up on a computer.
-Here's an example, containing the popular `express` package:
+This ensures that NPM gets the correct dependencies for your project when the project is set up.
+Here's an example, containing the `express` package:

 ```json
 "dependencies": {